Acrylic on canvas

 This is part of Whitten’s “Greek Alphabet” series where he completely removed color from his works to see how black and white can work together—both artistically and politically.

-Whitten is a crucial member of artists who championed “process” in the 1970s, creating artworks that openly reveal how they were created, rather than concealing how they were made.
+Whitten is a crucial member of a group of artists who championed “process” in the 1970s, creating artworks that openly reveal, instead of concealing, how they were created.
 Whitten would lay his canvas on his studio floor, apply the paint, and pull a developer (items ranging from hair picks to sheet metal) across the surface of the painting, revealing the multiple layers of paint below as well as an impression of the studio floor and any scraps that may have been left or placed beneath the canvas.
-Despite his prolific output and lengthy exhibition record, Whitten long went under-recognized until the past decade when scholars began to note the similarity between Whitten’s paintings and those made over a decade later by Gerhard Richter.

 The information about this object, including provenance information, is based on historic information and may not be currently accurate or complete.
 Research on objects is an ongoing process, but the information about this object may not reflect the most current information available to CMA.
 If you notice a mistake or have additional information about this object, please email firstname.lastname@example.org.